SciCompMod/memilio/pycode/memilio-epidata/memilio/epidata/README.rst

 P              Germany     county_current_population[_dim401]  population for different age groups from the 2011 census, extrapolated to the current level [with Wartburgkreis and Eisenach separated]
 P              Germany     county_population[_dim401]          population for different age groups from the 2011 census [with Wartburgkreis and Eisenach separated]
+P              Germany     county_table                        raw information on the German counties and its population sizes
-P              Germany     migration                           unchanged migration data P              Germany     reg_key                             unchanged regional keys from excel table P              Germany     zensus                              unchanged zensus data
+P              Germany     reg_key                             unchanged regional keys from excel table P              Germany     zensus                              unchanged zensus data